AARP Eye Center

 Public gathering spots like coffee shops, grocery stores and airports commonly offer visitors an internet connection via free Wi-Fi networks, and a lot of us take advantage of the access.
 In a 2018 survey by One World Identity, a strategy firm that focuses on digital identity and security, 4 in 5 U.S. respondents said they use free public Wi-Fi at least occasionally, and a third preferred it to tapping their mobile data service when out and about.

 It’s a great modern convenience, but also a risky one.
-Many public networks lack strong security protections, which makes it easy for tech-savvy scammers to break into them and take advantage of unwary users — many of whom are doing a lot more than just looking up restaurants or checking the weather.
-Among respondents to the AARP survey who had used free Wi-Fi in the previous six months:
+Many public networks lack strong security protections, which makes it easy for tech-savvy scammers to break into them and take advantage of unwary users, especially those who are doing more than just looking up restaurants or checking the weather.

 One common trick is the “evil twin” hack: A scammer sets up a Wi-Fi network with a name similar to the one you’re expecting to use, hoping you’ll connect to it.
 Another ploy is to launch a “man in the middle” attack, where the hacker takes up a position between you and the Wi-Fi access point you’re trying to use so as to intercept your data.
 Once they get in, hackers aim to steal passwords and credit card information or scan emails in search of sensitive personal data.

 That doesn’t mean that you should never use public Wi-Fi, but it pays to be careful and follow some basic precautions.

 - A public Wi-Fi network lets you log on without entering a password.
 That means it probably isn’t secure.

 - The network has a generic-sounding name like “Free Public Wi-Fi.”